icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/get-started/new-features.md

 Slice files use the .ice file extension.

-On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no #include preprocessing directive.
+On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no #include preprocessing directive or forward declarations.
 These new Slice files use the .slice extension.

 The Slice syntax also changed significantly.
 Ice's .ice syntax uses a C-like syntax for parameters and fields, while IceRPC's .slice syntax is more like Rust and Swift: